Robertsmania/irefined/README.md

 ## Common Issues

-*cx_freeze the system cannot find the file specified* This is likely because iRacing UI is installed in a different place, you can edit config.ini to set the correct path.
+*cx_freeze: The system cannot find the file specified*
+This is likely because iRacing UI is installed in a different place, you can edit config.ini to set the correct path.

 *Opening the settings sometimes shows the latest announcements screen.*